yogeshmpandey/M4DT/README.md

 The Classroom is aimed at providing blended and experiential learning and is written to facilitate learning by doing.
 You will find the notebooks with embedded videos on the sub-topics, hands-on exercices and documentation on the topics all in one place.
 The videos are timestamped so you can skip the parts that you are already familiar with.

-You can code along in two ways:
+You can run the classroom content in two ways:

 <h3 id="binder"><strong>Option 1:</strong> use Binder</h3>